-While you are probably familiar with the basic insurance coverage you need: General Liability, Workers Compensation, and Professional Liability did you know you can insure yourself against theft or misuse of your Intellectual Property?
+While you are probably familiar with the basic insurance coverage you need: General Liability, Workers Compensation, and Professional Liability did you know you can insure yourself against theft or misuse of your Intellectual Property with technology insurance?
 This is referred to as Pursuit, Abatement and Enforcement insurance.

-To purchase Intellectual Property insurance you will need to prove that you have filed a registration for a trademark, copyright or patent.
+To purchase Intellectual Property or technology insurance, you will need to prove that you have filed a registration for a trademark, copyright or patent.
 Your application for this insurance will contain your “description of operations” and will form a part of your policy so take care that the “description” does encompass all of your work.

 Trade Dress is not to be confused with trademarks.
 Trade Dress occurs when one product mirrors another existing product in some fashion.
 This lends itself to design, color or shape so closely resembling an existing product that it causes confusion to a consumer.
 An example could be the design of a watch.
 There are only so many ways these devices can look.